Pylons/pyramid/docs/narr/templates.rst

 it possible to address template resources which live in another package.

 Not just any template from any arbitrary templating system may be used as a renderer.
-Bindings must exist specifically for :mod:`pyramid` to use a templating language template as a renderer.
-Currently, :mod:`pyramid` has built-in support for two Chameleon templating languages: ZPT and text, and the Mako templating system.
-See :ref:`built_in_renderers` for a discussion of their details.  :mod:`pyramid` also supports the use of :term:`Jinja2` templates as renderers.
+Bindings must exist specifically for :app:`Pyramid` to use a templating language template as a renderer.
+Currently, :app:`Pyramid` has built-in support for two Chameleon templating languages: ZPT and text, and the Mako templating system.
+See :ref:`built_in_renderers` for a discussion of their details.  :app:`Pyramid` also supports the use of :term:`Jinja2` templates as renderers.
 See :ref:`available_template_system_bindings`.

 .. sidebar:: Why Use A Renderer via View Configuration